denniseilander/laravel-passport-scopes-restriction/README.md

 ## Usage
 After running the migration, you may add specific scopes to each of your oauth_clients `allowed_scopes` column.
-Every scope added to the `allowed_scopes` column will be automatically assigned to the requested access tokens for that client.

-You may assign specific scopes the same way as they are assigned to the oauth_access_tokens `scopes` column:
+You can assign specific scopes the same way as they are assigned to the oauth_access_tokens `scopes` column:
 ```php
 // one scope
 ["read-users"]